rossnelson/instrumentl-challenge/README.md

 - `GET /locations` - List locations.
 - `GET /locations/:id/inspections` - List all inspections for a location.
-- `GET /metrics` - Return total counts for each imported object.
+- `GET /inspections` - List all inspections.

-Since metrics are aggregates, they are not paginated.
-However, the resource endpoints use Kaminari for pagination.
+Resource endpoints use Kaminari for pagination.
 Add `page` and `size` query parameters to control pagination.
 By default, we only render the first 25 items.

-You can also use full-text search on locations by passing the `search` parameter.
+You can also use full-text search on `/locations` by passing the `search` parameter.
 For example:

 ```sh